gipplab/cl-osa/README.md

 | Fragment 014 05.txt  | Fragment 014 05.txt |

-If you don't know the documents' languages or you are mixing languages inside the directories, you can omit the languages parameter, but then both file names have to be exactly the same:
+If you do not know the documents' languages, or you are mixing languages inside the directories, you can omit the language parameter.
+In this case, both file names have to be identical:

     try {
         EvaluationSet evaluationSetCLOSA = new CLOSAEvaluationSet(